devjohnt/practice-for-geckos/README.md

 8. Review another's pull request.
 9. Make sure we are up to date with default branch.
 10. Answering reviews and push it back.
+11. Join Waffle Board
+12. Create an Issue from GitHub or Waffle
+13. Create a Branch with the Issue Number
+14. Close the Issue with a Pull Request and Use _Closing Keywords_
+15. Brace Yourself Chingu!
+Glorious are Coming!

 ## 1. Clone this Repo
 * Make a new directory on your local device named as 'practice-for-geckos'